The Impact of Solar Radiation on the Martian Upper Atmosphere: Introduction

 \section{Introduction}

 Considerable progress has been made to conduct in-situ observations of Martian surface and atmospheric parameters using orbiters, landers and rovers.
-Near-surface meteorological data has been analysed and consolidated in diurnal, seasonal and inter-annual variations for more than 20 Martian years (\cite{Martinez2017NearSurfaceMarsAtmos_VikingToCuriosity}).
-However, till recently, the measurements of upper atmospheric composition and density of Mars have been limited to the two sets of observations taken by the Viking landers while traversing down through its thin atmosphere (\cite{Nier1976StrucOfMNUA_NMS_Viking1-2}; \cite{NierHanson1976CompStruPrelimResult_NMS_Viking1}; \cite{Owen1977CompOfMarsAtmosSurface}),and hence it has not been possible to study its characteristic variations.
-In September 2014, the Mars Atmosphere and Volatile Evolution (MAVEN) and the Mars Orbiter Mission (MOM) spacecrafts entered Martian orbit and were placed in elliptical orbits around Mars with one of the main objectives to gather additional data on spatial and temporal profiles of various upper atmospheric neutral/ion density and composition parameters (\cite{Jakosky2015MAVEN}; \cite{Arunan2015MOM}).
+Near-surface meteorological data has been analysed and consolidated in diurnal, seasonal and inter-annual variations [1].
+However, till recently, the measurements of upper atmospheric composition and density of Mars have been limited to the two sets of observations taken by the Viking landers while traversing down through its thin atmosphere [2-4].
+In September 2014, the Mars Atmosphere and Volatile Evolution (MAVEN) and the Mars Orbiter Mission (MOM) spacecraft entered Martian orbit and were placed in elliptical orbits around Mars with one of the main objectives to gather substantial data on spatial and temporal profiles of various upper atmospheric neutral/ion density and composition parameters [5,6].

-Mars has a well-mixed region of the homosphere with the homopause at $\approx$120\,km altitude; the thermosphere is defined as the region above where the gases diffusively separate with individual gas species following their scale heights.
-This region finally merges into the exosphere, where the lighter gases may get energised to attain escape velocities through interaction with solar EUV and energetic charged particle radiations.
-Usually, this loss process starts from around 220\,km, called the exobase, where the scale heights and mean free paths are comparable.
-The dynamics of this region is driven by the energy and momentum fluxes from planetary and tidal waves propagating through the lower atmosphere and by solar extreme ultraviolet (EUV) radiation, flare induced energetic particles and variable solar wind plasma fluxes (\cite{Valeille2009MarsThermoIono3DModel_HotOxygenCorona}; \cite{Medvedev2015CoolingMarsThermos_CompareGCM}).
-For Mars, the energetic charged particle interaction with atmospheric constituents, especially in the thermosphere--exosphere region, can change the electromagnetic radiation dominated dissociation, ionization and ion-chemical reactions considerably due to the lack of any Earth-like magnetosphere.
-However, due to the short period of data collection by MENCA of only about one Martian year so far, it has not been possible to assess the effect of variation of solar activity on the thermosphere/exosphere density variations (\cite{halekas2017structure}).
+Mars has a well-mixed region of the homosphere with the homopause at $\sim$120\,km altitude.
+The thermosphere extends above 120\,km finally merging into the exosphere.
+From the exosphere the lighter gases may escape due to negligible neutral gaseous collisions and through interaction with solar EUV and energetic charged particle radiations.
+This loss process usually starts from around 220 km, called the exobase [7,8].
+With the availability of continuous thermosphere/exosphere density data (due to its lower perigee) for more than one Martian year from MAVEN, it is possible to study the effect of solar forcing on neutral densities [9].